Learnable Kernel Density Estimation for Graphs and Its Application to Graph-Level Anomaly Detection: More Experiment Results

 \subsection{Ablation Studies}

 We conduct comprehensive ablation studies to analyze the impact of various components and hyperparameters in LGKDE on the MUTAG Dataset.
-Table \ref{tab:ablation} and Figure \ref{fig:ablation} present the results on several key aspects:
+The main-text Table~\ref{tab:ablation} and Figure~\ref{fig:ablation} present the results on several key aspects:

 \paragraph{Multi-scale KDE Impact} As shown in Table \ref{tab:ablation}, removing the multi-scale KDE component leads to significant performance degradation.
 Single bandwidth variants exhibit varying performance levels, with optimal performance at moderate bandwidth values (h = 0.1) achieving 86.92\% AUROC, still notably below the full model's 91.63\%.
 This validates the effectiveness of our multi-scale approach in capturing graph patterns at different granularities.